sanskrit/raw_etexts_english/blogs/manasataramgini/2007-02-04_the-temporal-sequence-of-texts-and-emergence-of-later-hindu-deities.md

 +++
-title = "The temporal sequence of texts and emergence of later Hinduxa0deities"
+title = "The temporal sequence of texts and emergence of later Hindu deities"

 +++
 The idea here is not trace the history of Hindu deities to their